juunas11/edX-DEV233-DevelopingMicrosoftAzureSolutions/Goals/Search/readme.md

 - Create an API endpoint from your application to search events (**Hint:** You can use MVC Web API to create an `APIController` implementation).
 - Integrate your application's HTTP endpoint as an API within the API Management service.
-- Expose your API Management APIs using a Product.
+- Expose your API Management APIs using an Operation.

 ### Demonstrate